asynts/pico-os/Notes/Issues/0010_inconsistent-backtrace.md

 -   Using `.fnstart` and `.fnend` appears to generate the information needed for exception handling, but I get issues with linking.

+-   I tried building with `-fexceptions` and adding `-lgcc`.
+    However, the backtraces are still incorrect.

+-   It appears that if I use `.fnend`, this will generate an `.ARM.extab` section which has a `R_ARM_NONE` relocation for `__aeabi_unwind_cpp_pr0`.
+    This is nasty.

+-   Even with these sections present, the debugger still goes haywire.

 ### Ideas

--   Try building with `-fexceptions` and use `.fnstart` with `.fnend`.
+-   **I should isolate the issue into a prototype.**

--   I could experiment with adding jumps.
+-   I could try using LLDB instead.

 -   Go though the build script and simplify.